 be afforded an opportunity to present oral or documentary evidence, conduct

-(d) As used in this subsection, "estimated value of the contract" means the lowest responsible and responsive bid under section 103D-302, or the bid amount of the responsible offeror whose proposal is determined in writing to be the most advantageous under section 103D-303, as applicable.
-Any bidder, offeror, contractor, or person that is a party to a protest of a solicitation or award of a contract under sections 103D-302 and 103D-303 that is decided pursuant to section 103D-701 may initiate a proceeding under this section, provided that:
+(d) Any bidder, offeror, contractor, or person that is a party to a protest of a solicitation or award of a contract under section 103D-302 or 103D-303 that is decided pursuant to section 103D-701 may initiate a proceeding under this section; provided that:

-(1) The protest concerns a matter that is equal to no less than ten per cent of the total estimated value of the contract; and
+(2) For contracts with an estimated value of $1,000,000 or more, the protest concerns a matter that is equal to no less than ten per cent of the estimated value of the contract.

-(2) The party initiating the proceeding shall pay to the department of commerce and consumer affairs a cash or protest bond in an amount equal to one per cent of the total estimated value of the contract if the total estimated value of the contract is $1,000,000 or more; provided that in no event shall the required amount of the cash or protest bond be more than $50,000.
+(3) One-half per cent of the estimated value of the contract if the estimated value of the contract is $1,000,000 or more; provided that in no event shall the required amount of the cash or protest bond be more than $10,000.

 If the initiating party prevails in the administrative proceeding, the cash or protest bond shall be returned to that party.
-If the initiating party does not prevail in the administrative proceeding, fifty per cent of the cash or protest bond shall be deposited into the compliance resolution fund established under section 26-9(o), and fifty per cent of the cash or protest bond shall be deposited into the general fund.
+If the initiating party does not prevail in the administrative proceeding, the cash or protest bond shall be deposited into the general fund.

 shall ensure that a record of each proceeding which includes the following is

 (2) Evidence received or considered, including oral testimony, exhibits, and a statement of matters officially noticed;

 (3) Offers of proof and rulings thereon;